cb-technologists/blog/content/posts/tekton-jx-orchestration.md

   Warning  BackOff    38s (x1719 over 9h)   kubelet, gke-dcanadillas-cloudbee-default-pool-98606002-b9hc  Back-off restarting failed container
   ```

 When the project was imported from Jenkins X and the build pack was applied, some components were added to the original project.
 Like`helm charts` required to deploy and promote through environments.
-Looking at previous error logs in the `Pod`  seems to be about changing the `probePath` in the file `petclinic-jx/charts/petclinic-jx/values.yaml`.
+Looking at previous error logs in the `Pod`, the problem seems to be about changing the `probePath` in the file `petclinic-jx/charts/petclinic-jx/values.yaml`.
+Let's fix it.
 We need to change it from `/actuator/health` to `/`:

 ```bash
 cat charts/petclinic-jx/values.yaml | sed 's/\/actuator\/health/\//g' | tee charts/petclinic-jx/values.yaml
 ```

-Then, we appy the changes to the repo and the pipeline will be triggered automatically:
+Then, we apply the changes to the repo and the pipeline will be triggered automatically:

 ```bash
 $ git commit -am "probePath changed to the right value"